Central Australia (territory): Background

-Wood grown in the area fetched a high price in markets in South Australia.
-The development in the area was said by a tourist of the area to be scarcely different from when "James [sic] Stuart" had first trekked across the area in 1862, although it was expected that the automobile and railway would help spur development.
+Coniston massacre

+The territory was considered the "last frontier" of Australian settlement, where sympathetic whites hoped that Aboriginal traditions would continue to be practised; indeed, well into the 1930s Aboriginal people outnumbered whites within the territory and the area surrounding Stuart.
+Conflicts arose due to the resource scarcity and the fragility of the cattle industry, however, and the area was rife with indigenous "bush bandits" who speared cattle for food for want of employment by ranchers.
+This was exacerbated by a drought between 1925 and 1929 that led to the deaths of 85 per cent of the children at the Hermannsburg mission in the territory.
+In the meantime, white attitudes towards Indigenous people were paternalistic, torn between the desire to help them in times of hunger and the fear of "pauperizing" them and reducing their incentives to work.
+In the 1928 Coniston massacre, punitive expeditions were carried out by white colonists led by Northern Territory Police constable William George Murray in response to the murder of a dingo hunter, resulting in the deaths of dozens to hundreds of people of the Warlpiri, Anmatyerre, and Kaytetye groups.

 Abolition

 The North Australia Commission cost £27,500 a year to function; devoted largely to the interests of the pastoral industry, it lacked legitimacy in the eyes of the wider public, and was the target of criticism from leaseholders as an extravagance.
 The Great Depression starting from 1929 all but sealed the Commission's, and by extension the territories', fates.

 The Northern Territory Pastoral Lessees' Association submitted recommendations to Home Affairs Minister Arthur Blakeley on 28 March 1930 on how to develop the land of the territory.
 The Association stated that the development of the Northern Territory had cost Australians up to £10 million to develop at a loss, and among other things were adamant that the distinction between the territories be abolished.
 Blakeley reacted favourably to the proposals and submitted them to Cabinet the next week.

 The Government tabled the Northern Territory (Administration) Bill 1930, which would merge the two territories back into one and abolish the North Australia Commission that had been established to supervise North Australia.
 Blakeley asserted that such a move would potentially save Australians £8,000-£9,000 per annum, but representative Nelson claimed that the abolition of the Commission and the reversion to Canberra administration over the Northern Territory would negatively impact progress in the area.

 The territory was disestablished effective 11 June 1931.